airbnb/ts-migrate/README.md

 Please feel the [issue](https://github.com/airbnb/ts-migrate/issues/new).

-> Can I run ts-migrate on a single specific file within a frontend project or application?
+> Can I run ts-migrate on a single specific file within a frontend project?

 Unfortunately, you cannot run ts-migrate only on a specific file.
 The easiest way would be to migrating the whole project.
 If you want, feel free to contribute to this functionality!